themasudur/Interactive-Multi-Client-Chat-App-using-Socket/README.md

 - **File Transfer**:
   - Use the GUI’s file selection button or input `/file recipient_username path_to_file` to send a file to another client.

-## Architecture

-The `csce513fall24Msg` system operates on a client-server architecture, where all client communications are routed through the server.
-The application supports concurrent users, ensuring efficient message handling and enhanced user experience.

-- **Server**: Handles all incoming connections, message routing, and user management.
-Uses multi-threading to support multiple users.
-- **Client**: Each client connects to the server and enables real-time chat in a graphical environment.
-Advanced functionalities like encryption, group chats, and file transfers are seamlessly integrated.
-- **Encryption**: RSA-based secure message exchange ensures confidentiality and security.

 ## Detailed Explanation of Each Component